The Basics of Electronic Trading

 Research Stocks or ETFs

 Thankfully, online brokerages offer tools to help investors get started.
 There is also an abundance of free information online about investing.
+There are numerous sources that provide news and analysis on a daily basis to help investors learn and stay informed about new market opportunities.

 Determine Which Type of Order to Use

-It might be common to assume there are only two types of orders — a buy order and a sell order.
+It might be common to assume there are only two types of orders: a buy order and a sell order.
 In actuality, there are many different types of orders.

 This can help investors wait to buy a security at a cheaper price without having to monitor things.
 Limit orders also help protect against sudden spikes in price.
 If a market order is used just before a large price increase, an investor could pay more for a security than expected.